strapi/strapi/docs/3.0.0-beta.x/guides/jwt-validation.md

 }
 ```

-These users are managed in the application database and can be managed via the admin dashboard.
+These users are managed in the application's database and can be managed via the admin dashboard.

-We can now imagine you have a `JWT` that come from [Auth0](https://auth0.com) and you want to make sure the `JWT` is correct and allow this user to use the Strapi API endpoints.
+We can now imagine you have a `JWT` that comes from [Auth0](https://auth0.com) and you want to make sure the `JWT` is correct before allowing the user to use the Strapi API endpoints.

-## Customise the JWT validation function
+## Customize the JWT validation function

-We have to use the [customization concept](../concepts/customization.md) to update the function that validate the `JWT`.
+We have to use the [customization concept](../concepts/customization.md) to update the function that validates the `JWT`.
 This feature is powered by the **Users & Permissions** plugin.

 Here is the file we will have to customize: [permission.js](https://github.com/strapi/strapi/blob/master/packages/strapi-plugin-users-permissions/config/policies/permissions.js)

-- We have now to create a file that follow this path `./extensions/users-permissions/config/policies/permissions.js`.
+- We have to create a file that follows this path `./extensions/users-permissions/config/policies/permissions.js`.
 - You will have to add in this new file, the same content of the original one.

 Now we are ready to create our custom validation code.